-Hemodynamic Monitoring presents to Respiratory Therapist students the information about circulatory system necessary to work in adult intensive care settings.
-Course content includes: cardiac dysrhythmia identification, management of the circulatory system based of central venous, right atrial, pulmonary artery and wedge, intra-arterial pressure and cardiac output monitoring.
+Hemodynamic Monitoring covers topics about the circulatory system necessary Respiratory Therapist to work in adult intensive care settings.
+Course content includes: cardiac dysrhythmias and management of the circulatory system based on hemodynamic measurements.

 RC 255 PULMONARY ASSESSMENT

 Prerequisite: Completion of the 1st semester of the RT program